Tejas-358/Text_Generation/README.md

 ## Files

-- `text_generation_lstm.py`: Python script containing the code for training the LSTM model.
+- `text_generation.ipynb`: Python script containing the code for training the LSTM model.
 - `README.md`: This file, provides an overview of the project.

 ## Usage